Jujhar/Risk/README.md

 Dotted water ways between countries just show where the adjecent moves are and make no difference to the movement of spaces consumed.

 ```
-For example if you roll 3 you could pass 1 person up 3 countries,
+If you roll 3 for example you could pass 1 person up 3 countries,

 or you can alternatively move 2 groups of people - 1 up 1 country and another up 2